 - Extra: It's amazing what paying a little extra each month toward your principle does to your mortgage!
 Although your monthly payment increases by the amount of the extra payment, the total amount paid, including interest, to the lender at the end of the loan is dramatically less.
 To see the savings, click the Mortgage Calculator's left or right slider until the loan total is displayed.
 Once displayed, enter your extra payment amount and click the calculate button.

 As stated, your monthly payment calculated above is an estimate and should only be used to get a general idea of what your monthly payment will be.
 Again, it's important is to discuss your lending needs with your lender.
-Give us a call or send us an email and we'll be happy to provide you with lender recommendations!
+Give me a call or send me an email and I'll be happy to provide you with lender recommendations.

 * Many factors affect rates and down payments.
 Contact your lender to discuss your rate and down payment.